-Hello, my name is Rah and I usually see clients in Dartington and online.
+Hello, my name is Rah (Rebekah) and I see clients in Dartington and Totnes or online.
 Whatever you are experiencing, if you are looking for support, I’d like to encourage you and I hope this invitation might help.

 My experience is that exploring together therapeutically can be a creative, relieving and freeing process.
-Whilst we can’t change many of the ways that life can be difficult, it is possible to find more choice in how we respond and more room for movement.
-Together we can engage the resources you have right now, to find a way through whatever is troubling you.
-My hope is that even when life feels difficult, our meeting and exploring together can be a nourishing experience so that more becomes possible.
+I’d like to help you to discover more choice in how you respond to situations and more room for movement in those places where you get stuck.
+Even when life feels difficult, our meeting together can be a nourishing experience so that more becomes possible.

 A little about my approach

-I can support you to become more familiar with how you get caught in particular ways of responding or trying to cope, which may be limiting and causing pain, both for yourself and those around you.
-This is a kind process, bringing awareness to more of your experience, to recognise and respect even contrasting parts within yourself, or aspects that have been too difficult to so far include.
+Together we can better understand your particular ways of responding or trying to cope, which may be limiting and causing pain, both for yourself and those around you.
+We can bring awareness to more of your experience, to recognise and respect even contrasting parts within yourself, or aspects that have been too difficult to so far include.
 I would like to support you to feel closer to yourself, more resourced and steady, and able to connect in ways which are more deeply satisfying.

-My meeting with people is inspired and greatly resourced by a few key influences that I have been exploring over a number of years.
-These are Hakomi (a mindfulness-based, body-centred psychotherapy), Focusing and Zen Buddhism.
+My meeting with people is inspired and greatly resourced by a few key influences.
+These are Hakomi (a mindfulness-based, somatic psychotherapy), Focusing and Zen practice.
 Each of these support bringing attention to present, embodied experience, to listen inwardly, with respect and receptivity.
-Hakomi and Focusing are both therapeutic ways which honour the clarity that we can all find within our own experiencing.
-Both see the practitioner as someone who accompanies you closely to find this connection and follow it.

 A note about meeting online

-I am confident that meeting online for therapy sessions offers a very effective alternative to in-person sessions where it is really possible to develop good contact.
-I hadn’t personally imagined this before the covid situation, but I am greatly encouraged.
-For some people it is even preferable and more convenient.
+I am confident that meeting online offers an effective alternative to in-person sessions, where it is really possible to develop a good connection.
+I hadn’t imagined this before the covid situation, but I am greatly encouraged.
+For some people it is preferable and more convenient.
 If you’re not sure it’s for you, why not try a free introductory session to get a feel for what might be possible.

 Interested to find out more in a free session?